mIRC-Scripters/mirckb/docs/source/commands/auto.rst

     * - <on/off>
       - Turns the auto-op feature on/off.
     * - <nick/address>
       - The nickname or address of the person to be added to the auto-op list.
 Both nickname and addresses are acceptable.
-Addresses can be wildcard addresses.
+Addresses can be :doc: `wildcard </intermediate/matching_tools.html#wildcard>` addresses.
     * - [#channel1,#channel2,...]
       - Channels to apply the auto-op to.
     * - [type]